 Terms and Conditions

-By paying a deposit you agree to these Terms and Conditions, which apply to all shipment bookings made with Own Bike Odyssey (ABN 38 584 959 294).
+By paying a deposit you agree to these Terms and Conditions (effective from Fri 08 May 2026), which apply to all shipment bookings made with Own Bike Odyssey (ABN 38 584 959 294).

 1. Defined Terms